 We usually protect Excel sheets for security.
 When we protect a sheet, some features become disabled like editing, formatting, inserting, etc. If we want to enable any of those features, we need to unlock the Excel Sheet.
 In this article, we will discuss how to unlock Excel sheet for editing them.

-Steps to Unlock a Password-Protected Excel Sheet for Editing
+How to Unlock Password Protected Excel Sheet for Editing (Step-by-Step)

 In this section, we will show the way to unlock a protected Excel Sheet for editing.
 When a worksheet is in protected mode, we will see the Unprotect Sheet button appear in the Review tab.

-And also, if we want to edit or insert anything in a protected sheet the warming window will appear.
+And also, if we want to edit or insert anything in a protected sheet the warning window will appear.

 Here, we will show how to unlock a password-protected Excel sheet.
 For a password-protected sheet, we must know the password to unlock it.
 Follow the steps below.